gvwilson/sensibleadventures/cloudherd/new.md

 two soldiers, each holding one of Grappa Gas's arms.
 The old man struggled and cursed, kicking at the men with his good leg.

-"You've played well, honored," the commander called out.
+"You've played well, Honored Thokmay," the commander called out.
 "But the time for playing is over."
 He drew his sword.
 Sunlight flashed along its edge.

 Noxy whirled around.
 "We have to go back!"